 Many improvements suggested for the plan area will not be funded directly by planned public or private projects.
-While major proposed improvements in the Market & Octavia Plan area will be priority projects for implementing agencies, some projects cannot reasonably be prioritized over projects in other neighborhoods that establish a baseline of service.
-For instance, the Market & Octavia Neighborhood Plan calls for the 'greening' of most residential alleyways to improve the quality of much needed open space.
+While major proposed improvements in the plan area will be priority projects for implementing agencies, some projects cannot reasonably be prioritized over projects in other neighborhoods that establish a baseline of service.
+For instance, the Market & Octavia Neighborhood Plan calls for the 'greening' of many residential alleyways to improve the quality of much needed open space.

-Community funded improvements vary greatly in scope of project and the level of community time and resources necessary to complete the improvement.
+Opportunities for community revenue vary greatly by scope of project and the level of resources necessary to complete the improvement.
 One example of a small-scale project and low-resource commitment is tree planting, which requires one-day for tree installation and then occasional maintenance.
-The Mayor's Office of Greening, as well as non-profit groups, such as the Friends of the Urban Forest, provide information, financial resources, and support for community led projects.
+The Department of Public Works, as well as non-profit groups, such as the Friends of the Urban Forest, provides information, financial resources, and support for community led projects.